red-green-coding/red-green-coding.github.io/_drafts/reuse-object-mapper.md

 ---
 layout: post
-title:  "Reuse the ObjectMapper!"
+title:  "Please reuse Jackson's ObjectMapper"
 categories: java jackson
 ---
 # Why you should reuse Jackson's ObjectMapper

 As freelancers, we encounter a wide array of projects, each with its own unique characteristics and challenges.
-Among the common issues we come across is the less-than-ideal utilization of Jackson's ObjectMapper, often resembling scenarios like this:
+Among the common issues we come across is the less-than-ideal utilization of [Jackson](https://github.com/FasterXML/jackson)'s ObjectMapper, often resembling scenarios like this:

 ```java
 public String toJson(SomeDto someObject){